adegbolaA/shieldpay-devsec-lab/README.md

 ## How it differs from “production DevSecOps”

 A mature org would also add runtime image scanning in registry, full IaC policy packs, branch protections, progressive delivery, centralized logging, WAF, and enterprise secrets management.
-This repo layers **container reproducibility + SAST + dependency and image bump automation** on top of the lab app; it is still a learning baseline, not a full platform.
+This repo layers **container reproducibility + SAST + dependency and image bump automation** on top of the lab app.

 ## Quick start